The following was compiled from the IIO Instructor Information Session,

 Assume the marker doesn't know much about the subject.
 If you approach your answer in this fashion, you have a greater chance of providing a well rounded, well thought out answer that will be structured and informative versus one that is short-changed because it assumes the marker knows the acronyms, terms or what you are trying to say.

-likewise for 'crime', 'liability' and 'other'.
-If the answer is all over
+for 'crime', 'liability' and 'other'.
+If the answer is all over the place and

-the place and jumping from building to pollution to employee dishonesty,
+jumping from building to pollution to employee dishonesty, then back

-your answer; (b) be able to assess your knowledge; and (c) worse, it can
+(b) be able to assess your knowledge; and (c) worse, it can sometimes create

-sometimes create the environment where the marker has to scrutinize the
+the environment where the marker has to scrutinize the answer by each

-answer by each component.
-(This is responding to the psychology of marking
+component.
+(This is responding to the psychology of marking exam papers.)

 Read the question carefully.
 On the psychological note, yes, some questions appear to be misleading or not very clear.
 Rather than get upset and flustered by the unfairness of this, realize that you have to answer it anyway!
 While it maybe corrected if used again insubsequent exams, at the time of writing, you don't have the ability to change the question.
 This way you can clear your mind and ask yourself, 'what is the question seeking?'